labrador-kennel/http-cors/docs/tutorials/getting-started-with-arrayconfiguration.md

----
-title: Getting Started with ArrayConfiguration
+# Getting Started with ArrayConfiguration
----

 Start off using CORS Middleware with a CORS Configuration represented by an array.
 If you already have a CORS configuration represented as an array or can't store your configuration as PHP code this might be the implementation for you.